Indigenous Faculty

 Assistant Professor, Lifeways in Indigenous Asia, Department of Asian Studies & Institute of Critical Indigenous Studies

-Dr. Pasang Yangjee Sherpa is a Sharwa anthropologist from Nepal.
-Her research, writing and pedagogy focuses on climate change and Indigeneity among Himalayan communities, guided by the question: How do we live in the midst of dying?
-She is currently involved in two collaborative projects.
-The first is titled Transnational Sherpas investigates what it means to be a Sherpa today.
-The second seeks just pathways for sustainable futures in the Anthropocene, along with geographers Ritodhi Chakraborty and Costanza Rampini, and includes critical reflections on how the Intergovernmental Panel on Climate Change can open up space for Indigenous peoples and local communities.
+Dr. Sherpa is a Sharwa anthropologist from Nepal whose research, writing and pedagogy focuses on climate change and Indigeneity among Himalayan communities, guided by the question: How do we live in the midst of dying?
+She is currently involved in two collaborative projects: The first, titled Transnational Sherpas, investigates what it means to be a Sherpa today; the second seeks just pathways for sustainable futures in the Anthropocene, and includes critical reflections on how the Intergovernmental Panel on Climate Change can open up space for Indigenous peoples and local communities.
 Dr. Sherpa is jointly appointed to the Institute for Critical Indigenous Studies (home department) and the Department of Asian Studies.

 More on Dr Sherpa